-- Whether taxed (you can check on DVLA webiste)
+- whether taxed (you can check on DVLA website)

 A vehicle is only abandoned ‘where it appears to a local authority that a motor vehicle is abandoned without lawful authority...’
 (Refuse Disposal (Amenity) Act 1978).
 This means that a vehicle is only abandoned when the authorised officer at the local authority decides that it is abandoned.

 If you are unsure whether a vehicle is abandoned or not, the following points may help you decide:

 - is the vehicle taxed? (this should not be the sole consideration)

 - is there any litter, weeds, etc. under the vehicle indicating that it has not been moved for some time?

 - are the brake discs rusty?

 - is the windscreen or any of the windows broken?

 - is mould present on either the inside or the outside of the vehicle?